Last Updated on July 13, 2024 by Kittredge Cherry

 Gearhart’s activism for LGBTQ people in the church was significant but less celebrated, so that part of her legacy is highlighted here.
 This article features excerpts from two of her speeches to church groups: “The Lesbian and God-the-Father” in 1972 and “Fight Fundamentalists — with Your Love” in 1990.
 She summed up her approach to life on her website when she wrote, “Love is the universal truth lying at the heart of all creation.”

-“We’ve now started editing the film using a three-act structure we call ‘History’ (Act One), ‘Herstory’ (Act Two) and ‘Mystery’ (Act Three).
+Update in July 2024: “Sally,” a full-length documentary, had its world premiere in June 2024 at the Frameline48 San Francisco International LGBTQ+ Film Festival.
+It is directed by San Francisco film maker Deborah Craig.
+The film uses “a three-act structure we call ‘History’ (Act One), ‘Herstory’ (Act Two) and ‘Mystery’ (Act Three).
 We start with a more traditional celebration of Sally’s accomplishments (‘History’), but then move on to a re-investigation of her biography through the lens of feminism and collectivism (‘Herstory’).
 Finally, we bring together the various and vastly divergent images of Sally as remembered by those who knew her (‘Mystery’),” Craig wrote in a May 2022 message to supporters.

 Sally Gearhart stood up for women and LGBTQ people